As a mandolinist and lutenist, as well as a conductor, Alon Sariel is at home in the fields of both

 engagements as soloist/conductor include ensembles as Munich Chamber Orchestra, Jerusalem Radio Symphony, Sofia Philharmonic, Tel Aviv

 Among diverse recording productions with different ensembles, Alon Sariel is signed on several world premiere recordings such as the trios for plucked instruments by Paul Ben-Haim (for Albany Records) and by Yehezkel Braun (for IMI), as well as for "Nedudim" for mandolin and string orchestra by Gilad Hochman (with the Deutsches Kammerorchester Berlin for Neue Meister).
 His recording “Paisiello in Vienna” marking 200th year for the composers' passing was released by Brilliant Classics to a wide critical acclaim.
-2017 will see his debut solo recording for Berlin Classics, which he dedicated to Georg Philipp Telemann.
+Alon Sariel's last recording „Telemandolin“ (Berlin Classics) was already described by the press as „a recording of epic proportions“.